Top 5 Two-Factor Authentication (2FA) Software For Canada

 July 02, 2020 | Tips & Tricks, Cyber Security, Logical Talk

-Multi-factor Authentication or MFA is an enhanced security layer to your sign-in process for your devices, apps, and online accounts.
-There are three ways an MFA sign-in verification functions – by entering physical codes from an app, approving sign-in with a click on an app or using your fingerprints scan on your phone.
+Two-factor Authentication or 2FA is an enhanced security layer to your sign-in process for your devices, apps, and online accounts.
+There are three ways an 2FA sign-in verification functions – by entering physical codes from an app, approving sign-in with a click on an app or using your fingerprints scan on your phone.

-You could add MFA protection to virtually any tools or software that you use in your business, including your email and accounting portal like QuickBooks.
+You could add 2FA protection to virtually any tools or software that you use in your business, including your email and accounting portal like QuickBooks.

-Which Multi-Factor Authentication (MFA) Tools Work Well in Canada?
+Which Two-Factor Authentication (2FA) Tools Work Well in Canada?

-Here is a quick overview and costs for our top 5 Multi-Factor Authentication (MFA) Software For Canada.
+Here is a quick overview and costs for our top 5 Two-Factor Authentication (2FA) Software For Canada.